 8. Val di Noto towns Ragusa, Modica, Scicli, and Noto- Baroque architecture treasure in Sicily

-Visit Val di Noto- Ragusa, Modica, Scicli, and Noto for fantastic baroque architecture, slow small hilltop town lifestyle, and authentic Sicilian experience.
+Visit Val di Noto- Ragusa, Modica, Scicli, and Noto for fantastic baroque architecture, a slow small hilltop town lifestyle, and an authentic Sicilian experience.

 The UNESCO-protected towns of Val di Noto are the best places in Sicily known for incredible Baroque architecture.
 The Baroque architecture masterpieces can be explored in several inland towns in southeast Sicily.

 The sad historical fact uniting all of the towns is that they were completely destroyed by a disastrous earthquake in 1693.
 However, like a phoenix, all 8 towns that comprise today’s Val di Noto were rebuilt following the late Baroque architectural style which we can admire today.

 The most well-known and must-visit baroque towns in Sicily are Ragusa Ibla, Modica, Scicli, and Noto.
 One or all of them should definitely be included in your itinerary.